 |Brayton to Selby Detailed Design

-In order to assess local authorities’ political support and technical capability for active travel, active travel England, a newly created commissioning body and inspectorate, sponsored by the department for transport (DfT), responsible for improving the standards of walking and cycling infrastructure in England, and enforcing standards and deliverability of schemes) has issued local authorities with a self-assessment to complete; this will help to establish baseline ambition and capability levels in each local authority area.
-Active travel England states that they wish to provide the right support and tools for local authorities, based on these baseline factors.
-Active travel England will provide sustained funding and support to local authority delivery partners that have:
+In order to assess local authorities’ political support and technical capability for active travel, Active Travel England, a newly created commissioning body and inspectorate, sponsored by the Department for Transport (DfT), is responsible for improving the standards of walking and cycling infrastructure in England, and enforcing standards and deliverability of schemes) has issued local authorities with a self-assessment to complete; this will help to establish baseline ambition and capability levels in each local authority area.
+Active Travel England states that they wish to provide the right support and tools for local authorities, based on these baseline factors.
+Active Travel England will provide sustained funding and support to local authority delivery partners that have:

 - a clear plan and political support to deliver